RapTho/iot-digital-engineering/1_pre-requisites.md

 ### Windows

-1. Download the Mosquitto installer from the official site:
+1. Download the mosquitto installer from the official site:
    [https://mosquitto.org/download/](https://mosquitto.org/download/)

 2. During installation, make sure to check the option to install the **utilities**.

-3. After installation, add the Mosquitto `bin` directory to your system `PATH` (if not done automatically).
+3. After installation, add the mosquitto `bin` directory to your system `PATH` (if not done automatically).

 You can now use `mosquitto_passwd` from the Command Prompt: